MartinKierkegaard/CoffeeShopConsoleAppNet60/README.md

 Cortado | 40
 Latte | 200

-### 6 Add coffedrinks to the orderlist
+### 6 Add coffedrinks objects
-Now create some different coffee objects
+Now create some different coffee objects in the program file

-Create a list so it could consist of all off the coffee drinks.
+Also create a list so it could consist of all off the coffee drinks.

 Foreach over the list and print out the price and strength for every object.